 After having taking a right turned from the steep canyon walls of Orilla Verde, there was a stretch of more gradual gains in elevation along a gentler arid desert alluvial plain.
 A beach of sorts, made up of gravel and pebbles instead of sand, led down to the water just north of the wide stretch of still water.
 Farther north a rapids dully roared.
 Tall marsh grass guarded the banks to each side of the beach, but a riverside trail made it all very convenient for fishing.
 The sun glint off the green waters at flat angles, sometimes catching you blind.

 Fully expecting Sam’s truculence to emerge in another futile act of defiance, I was pleasantly surprised to see him unhook the silver minnow from his pole’s guide and start fishing.
-Finding myself on the north side of the widening bend, I walked a bit farther up river to the fast water pool just downstream of the rapids, was about to unhook my lure when Sam started shout, more of awe than terror, I hurried back downstream to find him on his knees pulling in his fishing line by hand as the hook end zigged and zagged like dancing spider silk digging deep into the river.
+Finding myself on the north side of the widening bend, I walked a bit farther up river to the fast water pool just downstream of the rapids, was about to unhook my lure when Sam shouted, more in awe than terror.
+I hurried back downstream to find him on his knees pulling in his fishing line by hand as the hook end zigged and zagged like dancing spider silk digging deep into the river.

 “My reel won’t work,” he said matter of factly, “but I got one on.”

 No kidding?
-Pulling in the line like a survivalist doing it without the luxury of a pole, he brought in the fattest rainbow, excepting the one I’d caught earlier of course, that I’d ever seen.
-And it was, the fattest, juiciest rainbow trout I’ve ever seen hooked on the stainless steel treble hook of the rainbow trout imitation lure.
+Pulling in the line like a survivalist doing it without the luxury of a pole, he brought in the fattest rainbow, excepting the one I’d caught earlier of course, that I’d ever seen, still champing on the hard plastic of the imitation trout lure.

 “They’re cannibals!”
 I exclaimed, noticing the likeness twixt predator and prey, as Sam dragged the fish up onto the beach and worked out the hooks.

-Now it was my turn to take the i-Phone and snap a few pictures for the conquering fisherman who only barely avoided throwing a hissy fit before grudgingly accompanying me down to this hidden enticing bend in the river seemingly innocuous turn in the road.
+Now it was my turn to take the i-Phone and snap a few pictures for the conquering fisherman who only barely avoided throwing a hissy fit before grudgingly accompanying me down to this enticing stretch of river below a seemingly innocuous turn in the road.

 “Here,” he said, handing me the fishing pole he’d been using after all the photos and fanfare was done and the fat rainbow given back to the river.
 “I feel sorry for you.”